Karlheinzniebuhr/pythonbenchmark/README.md

 How to use:
 Import pythonbenchmark.py

 The typical use case could be: You have functionX, and optimized functionX.
-Now you want to know if your modified version is faster.
+Now you want to know if your modified version is faster and how much.

 ```python
 from pythonbenchmark import compare, measure